Rade58/chatops/README.md

 So we will use this to periodically send **notion items** that are not in progress or completed (new items or todo items what ever you called them) to our **slack workspace**; maybe once a week

+We defined cron job function in `src/reminder.ts`

+Since our function gets deployed by pushing to main branch, we will have up and running cron job function deployed